ptcrealitylab/vuforia-spatial-toolbox-ios/README.md

 6. Download the latest Vuforia SDK for iOS from https://developer.vuforia.com/downloads/sdk (Click the "Download for iOS" link for *vuforia-sdk-ios-\[version-number\].zip*).

-   This project was last updated with Vuforia SDK version: `9.6.4`
+   This project was last updated with Vuforia SDK version: `10.2.5`

- - Paste the Vuforia.framework file from the `build` directory of the download into the top level of the `vuforia-spatial-toolbox-ios` directory.
+ - Paste the VuforiaEngine.framework file from the `build` directory of the download into the top level of the `vuforia-spatial-toolbox-ios` directory.
  - If the latest Vuforia SDK version has been updated beyond this documentation and you have trouble compiling the app, please consult the [forum](https://forum.spatialtoolbox.vuforia.com).